Sawonuok/Sawonuok/README.md

  👋 Hi, I’m @Sawonuok
- 👀 I’m interested in Statistics, Game Theory and Mathematics 🌱 I’m currently learning C, Python
+ 👀 I’m interested in Statistics, Game Theory and Operations Research 🌱 I’m currently learning C, Python
- 💞️ I’m looking to collaborate on ML projects.
-But i have just delved into ML.
+ 💞️ I’m looking to collaborate on Optimisation projects.
+But i have just delved into Optimisation.
  📫 How to reach me mitra.sawon@gmail.com

 <!---